staciax/valorant-discord-bot/README.md

 python bot.py
 ```
 * Slash Command in the global happens instantly `(takes 1 hour to process.)` | force global `-setup global`
-* if you want use in server now `-setup guild` to setup the commands.
+* if you want use in server now `-setup guild` to setup the commands. | remove command `-unsetup guild`

 ## Usage